voltento/ws_tool/README.md

 **DOC**

 This is simple WebSocket client.<br/>
-It can connect to a server by WebSocket protocol, send and get messages.<br/>
+It can connect to a server by WebSocket protocol, send and get messages and perform scenarios.<br/>
 Also, here is header customization.

 **Install**